mitmproxy/mitmproxy/clients/ruby/docs/BrowserUpProxyApi.md

 require 'browserup_mitmproxy_client'

 api_instance = BrowserupMitmProxy::BrowserUpProxyApi.new
-size = 56 # Integer | The size used for comparison, in kilobytes
-name = 'name_example' # String | The unique name for this verification operation
-match_criteria = BrowserupMitmProxy::MatchCriteria.new # MatchCriteria | Match criteria to select requests - response pairs for size tests
+size = TODO # Object | The size used for comparison, in kilobytes name = TODO # Object | The unique name for this verification operation match_criteria = BrowserupMitmProxy::MatchCriteria.new # MatchCriteria | Match criteria to select requests - response pairs for size tests

 begin